Israeli strikes in central Gaza kill at least 35 as Netanyahu says war will continue for months

 Israelis, who still largely stand behind the war’s goals, are showing signs they are losing patience.

-On Saturday night, thousands protested against Netanyahu, one of the largest demonstrations against the long-serving Israeli leader since the war began.
-The country, which is sharply divided over Netanyahu and a legal overhaul plan he has set in motion, has remained mostly united over the war.
+On Saturday night, thousands took part in one of the largest demonstrations against Netanyahu since the war began.
+The country, which is sharply divided over the long-serving leader and a judicial overhaul plan he set in motion before the war, has remained mostly united since Oct.
+7.

 “It is true that the state of Israel has many enemies and threats, but unfortunately today Prime Minister Netanyahu and his continued rule is the most significant existential threat to our country and our society,” said protester Gal Tzur.

-Egypt, one of the mediators between Israel and Hamas, has proposed a multistage plan that would kick off with a swap of hostages for prisoners, accompanied by a temporary cease-fire — along the lines of an exchange during a weeklong truce in November.
+Egypt, one of the mediators between Israel and Hamas, has proposed a multistage plan that would kick off with a swap of hostages for prisoners, accompanied by a temporary cease-fire.
+A similar deal in November saw Hamas free over 100 hostages and Israel release 240 Palestinian prisoners.

 But the sides still appear far from striking a new deal.
-The leader of the Palestinian Islamic Jihad militant group holding Israeli hostages said Sunday there will be no exchange with Israel before the war ends and Israel withdraws its troops from the Gaza Strip, echoing Hamas’ position.
+Both Hamas and the smaller Islamic Jihad militant group say no more hostages will be freed until Israel ends the offensive and withdraws from Gaza.

 Mroue reported from Beirut and Goldenberg from Tel Aviv, Israel.
 Associated Press writer Melanie Lidman in Jerusalem contributed to this report.